msedgren/cursing_less_talon/README.md

   an a character with a yellow circle above it.

+**The commands to add and remove coursers below are a bit experimental.
+I am still playing with them a bit and I'm not sure yet how exactly they should function**

 ### Adding Cursors
 - add cursor color shape key: Add a new cursor at the specified color, shape, and key position.
   For example: `add cursor red square each` will add a new cursor before the token with an e character with a red square above it.
-- add number cursors above: Add the given number of cursors above the primary at the given column.
+- add number cursor(s) above: Add the given number of cursors above the primary at the given column.
-For example: `add 5 cursors above` will add 5 cursors above the current primary cursor.
+For example: `add 5 cursors above` will add 5 cursors above the primary cursor.
-- add number cursors below: Add the given number of cursors below the primary at the given column.
+- add number cursor(s) below: Add the given number of cursors below the primary at the given column.
-For example: `add 5 cursors below` will add 5 cursors below the current primary cursor.
+For example: `add 1 cursor below` will add 1 cursor below the primary cursor.

 ### Removing Cursors
 - remove cursor number: Remove the cursor nth cursor from the editor.
   For example: `remove curosr 1` will remove the first cursor from top/left to bottom in the editor.
+- remove all secondary cursors: Remove all cursors below the first cursor.
+  For example: `remove all secondary cursors`.